 The Lower Red Lake River watershed (generally east of U.S. Highway 9) and eastern portions of the Burnham Creek watersheds have more diverse habitats including agriculture, grasslands, wetlands, brushlands and woodlands.
 Included in these areas are numerous WMAs, waterfowl protection areas (WPAs).

 CRP lands are also common along State Highway 102 (until about 8 miles west of U.S. Highway 9) and in areas along and east of U.S. Highway 9.
 These lands provide seasonal and permanent habitats to a variety of species including game species such as white-tailed deer, sandhill crane, waterfowl, prairie chicken and sharp-tail grouse.
-The prairie chicken population has increased dramatically in recent years.
+The prairie chicken population has decreased in recent years.

 Burnham Creek and Heartsville Coulee provide some seasonal habitat for fish.
 The Lower Red Lake River provides a diversity of habitats year round.
 Many tributaries to these streams (natural and ditches) are unstable with large amounts of active erosion.
 A dam on the Red Lake River at Thief River Falls limits fish passage and the potential for this watershed to produce fish.
 An important historical lake sturgeon spawning bed is located at the confluence of the Lower Red Lake and Clearwater rivers.